 where n represents the breakpoint number, and a represents the address of the breakpoint location.
-The prompting character (\) then appears on the following line to indicate ODT's readiness to accept any valid command, as shown in the sequences below:
+The prompting character () then appears on the following line to indicate ODT's readiness to accept any valid command, as shown in the sequences below:

-1010;3B BREAKPOINT 3 IS SET AT LOCATION

-- ;1010.

-1000G EXECUTION IS STARTED AT LOCATION

-- ;1000.

-3B:001010 ;EXECUTION STOPS AT BREAKPOINT 3, AND

-THE ADDRESS OF THE BREAKPOINT

-- ;LOCATION IS PRINTED.
+1010;3B ;BREAKPOINT 3 IS SET AT LOCATION ;1010.
+1000G ;EXECUTION IS STARTED AT LOCATION ;1000.
+3B:001010 ;EXECUTION STOPS AT BREAKPOINT 3, AND ;THE ADDRESS OF THE BREAKPOINT ;LOCATION IS PRINTED.

 To continue program execution from a breakpoint location, the user types either the G or P command.
 Thus, the G or P command can be used without an argument, if program execution is to be resumed after a breakpoint occurs.
+If program execution is interrupted by the occurrence of an error of the type BE, IO, EM, TR, or FP (see section 5.2), use of the G or P command causes execution to resume at the word location following the error location, rather than at the error location itself.

-The P command is illegal, however, if a breakpoint has not yet occurred.
-If this command is issued before a breakpoint location has been encountered, ODT responds with a guestion mark (?) on the line in error and prompts with the underline character (or back-arrow) on the following line, indicating that the user must issue the G (Go) command to begin or resume program execution.
+The P command is illegal if a breakpoint has not yet occurred.
+If this command is issued before a breakpoint location has been encountered, ODT responds with a question mark (?) on the line in error and prompts with the underline character (or back-arrow) on the following line, indicating that the user must issue the G (Go) command to begin or resume program execution.